Hack-n-Leap/interpreter/README.md

 > **The project has just been launched.**
 > **The basics of it have not yet been implemented.**

+## About the project
+Hack'n'Leap's interpreter is the library used in the game of the same name to enable players to code their own functions.
+This interpreter supports fairly basic pseudo-code instructions.

 ## Use
 ### How to use ?
 1. Build the solution